plutack/Library-Management-System/README.md

 # Library Management System

-**Description**: A project to showcase a simple library system with 3 flass components, Library, User, Book
+**Description**: A project to showcase a simple library system with 3 class components, Library, User, Book

 1. Clone this repo.